jcheng305/rails_bog_app/README.md

 Visit `localhost:3000/creatures/1` in the browser, and inspect the HTML for the delete button.
 Click the delete button to manually test this feature.

 At this point, you've created all the RESTful routes, implemented controller actions for each route, and made views for `index`, `show`, `new`, and `edit`.
 You've also created the `Creature` model in the database and manually tested that everything works.

+(Write down your stop time!!!
+How long did this run take?)

 ## Additional Development Ideas for after Version 4